perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 sudo nano /etc/fstab
 ```
-dump this into fstab below the current UUIDs. delete or hash out the old dwap UUID if needed.
-Leave the first UUIDs (OS related), just append these lines under whatever current UUIDs are listed as the ones already in the file are boot/OS related. also make sure UUID is correct as they can change
+dump this into fstab below the current UUIDs. delete or hash out the old swap UUID if needed.
+Leave the first UUIDs (OS related), just **append these lines under whatever current UUIDs are listed** as the ones already in the file are boot/OS related. also make sure UUID is correct as they can change

-Copy the below into a notepad along with the above "lsblk -f" information and then update the UUIDs to be the new ones from the current RPC.
-THen you paste this into the fstab file mentioned above
+Once you update the UUIDs below (which are just examples) to the ones you gathered from your machine, paste this into the fstab file mentioned above **underneath the existing file entries**.
 ```
 #GenesysGo RPC config
 UUID=5c24e241-239c-4aa5-baa6-fbb6fb44a847 /mt  auto nosuid,nodev,nofail 0 0